Salt (French-American band): Critical response

 In Stomp and Stammer magazine, Glen Sarvady called The Loneliness of Clouds "a solid set of lite psychedelia well suited for fans of the Paisley Underground or Dukes of Stratosphear.
 The harmony-rich mid-tempo procession gives equal play to guitars and keys, and when the tunes occasionally veer toward the homogeneous, Barbeau's quirks swoop in to clinch the deal."

+Glide Magazine, in its review of the 2023 album Life, described The Salt Collective as a "revolving door supergroup", focusing on the Paris-based core of Schück, Lautridou, and Quentin.
+SALT's 2019 debut was recharacterized as "one of their first collaborations."

+According to Musoscribe, the "major talents" who appear as guest artists on Life "never overwhelm the project.
+These are top-flight musicians who are long past having to prove themselves; there’s an assured sense of creative freedom at work throughout."